Fur people: Food

 Millet is used to make asida.
 Parts of the Balanites aegyptiaca including leaves and fruit are prepared as food.
 Rats and animals bones are part of the diet of the Fur.

 Sudan's Guhwah coffee is served from a jebena, a special Sudanese pot.
 The coffee beans are roasted in this pot over charcoal, then ground with cloves and other spices.
 The grounds are steeped in hot water and the coffee is served in tiny cups after straining it through a grass sieve.

 Tea is also very popular and served in small glasses without milk.
 Some beverages enjoyed in the non-Islamic areas are Aragi, a clear, strong spirit made from dates; Merissa, a type of beer; and Tedj, a wine prepared from dates or honey.

-Sudanese cuisine is as varied as its cultures, especially in the south, but it has certain unique characteristics.
 Millet porridge and fool medamas, a savory dish of mashed fava beans, are popular breakfast foods in the north.
 Lamb and chicken are often eaten, but pork is prohibited to Muslims.

 Wheat and dura sorghum are the staple starches.
 Breads include the Arabian khubz and kisra, an omelet-like pancake which is part of the Sudanese dinner.
 Maschi, a beef and tomato dish, is also typical.
 Fruits are peeled for dessert and a favorite treat is creme caramel.

 In the south, dinner is served on a low, bare table.
 There may be five or six dishes to dip into with large pieces of flatbread.
 These dishes are accompanied by a salad and shata, a red-hot spice mixture served in small dishes.
 After the meal, dessert is served, then tea.
 On special occasions incense may be lit.
 The ritual of hospitality is important in Sudan.